-Clarify your problem and the goal for therapy: You can do this by asking yourself some relevant questions:
+Clarify the issue you are looking to address.
+You can do this by asking yourself some relevant questions, such as:

-- How does it show itself in your emotions, thoughts, and behaviors?
+- How does it show itself in my emotions, thoughts, and behaviors?

-- How is it impacting the different domains of your life? (e.g. social, work, parenting)
+- How is it impacting the different domains of my life? (e.g. emotions, social, work, parenting)

 - How will you know when therapy has been successful?

-Find a therapist with experience working with your kinds of struggles: Begin your search for a therapist by getting recommendations from family, friends, your physician, a local clinic or hospital, or your insurance company.
-You could also contact the American Psychological Association or your state’s psychological association for the names of psychologists in your area.
+If you will be paying out-of-pocket or you can use out-of-network therapists, begin your search for a therapist by asking for a recommendation from family, friends, or your physician.
+You might contact your insurance company for referrals.
+You can also contact the American Psychological Association or your state’s psychological association for the names of psychologists in your area.

 - Are you licensed?